alemart/encantar-js/README.md

 ## About

-encantar.js is developed by [Alexandre Martins](https://github.com/alemart) and released under the [GNU LGPL v3](LICENSE.md).
+encantar.js is developed by [Alexandre Martins](https://github.com/alemart) and released under version 3 of the [GNU GPL](LICENSE.md), with optional terms enabling usage in proprietary software.
 It's based on [speedy-vision](https://github.com/alemart/speedy-vision), a Computer Vision library for JavaScript created by the same author.

 Developing an Augmented Reality engine from scratch with Computer Vision is a massive undertaking, yet it happened! 😀